wp-plugins/scroll-triggered-boxes/readme.txt

 = Scroll Triggered Boxes =

-Scroll Triggered Boxes are boxes that fade in when a user reach certain points on your pages.
+Scroll Triggered Boxes are boxes that become visible after visitors have scrolled down far enough.

-By then you can be sure those visitors are interested in your content, making this the perfect place to ask them something.
-A box that fades in at a corner of your visitors screen is a non obtrusive way to do so.

-Scroll triggered boxes are the best non-obtrusive way to ask your visitors to do something.
-Whether you want to ask them to subscribe to your newsletter, share the post they just read or do something entirely different: this plugin makes it easy.

-**What to show in the box?**
+The visitors that scroll down far enough have engaged with your content and most likely got some value out of it, making them more receptive to any offer.
+Also, human eyes react to movement.
+Having a box "appear" is a sure way to get their attention while staying relatively unobtrusive and certainly less annoying than a pop-up.

+**Highly Converting Call To Actions**

+This plugin is a sure way to get more visitors to take a certain action, whether this action is..

+- .. subscribing to your newsletter
+- .. sharing a post
+- .. submitting a contact form
+- .. or something entirely different, you decide!

-You can use anything as the box its content: from social media sharing options to sign-up or contact forms.
+You can really use anything as the box its content: from social media sharing options to sign-up or contact forms.
 The plugin is designed to work with *any* other plugin that uses shortcodes.

-**Features**
+**Plugin Features**

 - Create an unlimited amount of boxes
 - Control where and when a box should show-up